Notify State Records NSW about the loss of State records

 The loss of any State record is in effect an unauthorised records disposal and a breach of section 21 of the State Records Act 1998.

-The senior responsible officer for records management (SRO) should be identified in policy and procedures as the appropriate officer to formally advise State Records NSW.
+- Policy and procedures should identify the senior responsible officer for records management (SRO) as the appropriate officer to formally advise State Records NSW.